Wyntuition/jekyll-now/_posts/2018-01-28-microservices-cheat-sheet.md

 ## Alternative Choices

 Teams could architect applications that are any combination of one large application, a few large services with some microservices, all the way to many microsoervices combining to make one application.
+There are also other niche ways to architect software, such as a pluggable architecture, but this won't get that specific.

 * **Monolith** architecture - application is a single service/piece of software; most common
 * Service hybrid architecture - microservices for only what makes sense, and monoliths, etc. elsewhere.
 Gaining traction today in response to scenarios where all microservices are overkill.